 The Gospel Coalitions course on the Book of Isaiah

 PRAYER

 Praise Jesus who comes to be our suffering servant despite our consistent rebellion.
-Pray that you would take sin more seriously in your life while embracing God.
+Pray that you would take sin more seriously in your life while embracing God's sovereign will.